waleedhad/AudioMuse-AI-cuda_12.2/README.md

     ```bash
     docker compose down
     ```
+**IMPORTANT** If you can't run the --scale command, use **docker-compose-TrueNAS.yaml** as a workearound.
+You will directly have 2 worker container in it (audiomuse-ai-worker-1 and audiomuse-ai-worker-2).
+REMEMBER to pass to both worker the same environment value.
 ## **Docker Image Tagging Strategy**

 Our GitHub Actions workflow automatically builds and pushes Docker images.
 Here's how our tags work: